 Purple Container = Fruits

-Berries, grapes, and cherries are the perfect size to pop into your purple container, but you’ll want to cut larger fruits, like watermelon or fruits with pits, like peaches, into smaller chunks.
+Berries, grapes, and cherries are the perfect size to pop into your purple container, but you’ll want to cut larger fruits, like watermelon, apples, or peaches into smaller chunks.

 Red Container = Protein

 Don’t limit yourself to animal proteins like chicken or red meat.
-You can fill your red container with any kind of protein, like yogurt, whole eggs, tofu, cottage cheese, tempeh, or protein powder.
+You can fill your red container with any kind of protein, like yogurt, eggs, tofu, cottage cheese, tempeh, or a scoop of Shakeology.

 Yellow Container = Carbs